1984-1996

 Drag CoefficientCd 0.36

-BodyTubular steel frame, aluminum/steel body
+BodyTubular steel chassis, aluminum/steel body by Pininfarina

 Engine Details